DiDi Haračić

-Dijana "DiDi" Haračić (born 12 April 1992) is a Bosnian professional footballer who plays as a goalkeeper for Angel City FC in the National Women's Soccer League (NWSL).
+Dijana "DiDi" Haračić (born 12 April 1992) is a Bosnian professional footballer who plays as a goalkeeper for San Diego Wave FC of the National Women's Soccer League (NWSL).

 Early life

-Born in Sarajevo, Haračić moved to the United States at the age of 2 during the Bosnian War.
+Born in Sarajevo, Haračić moved to the United States at the age of two during the Bosnian War.
+Haračić, her mother, and older sister Anja fled Bosnia shortly after her birth and eventually landed in Germany.
 Her father, Izet Haračić, played professional football in Germany and represented Bosnia and Herzegovina at the 1994 Winter Olympics as a bobsledder.

 College career

-Loyola University

-Haračić played for Loyola University between 2010 and 2013.
+Haračić played for Loyola University Maryland between 2010 and 2013.
 During that time, she established herself as the first choice keeper for the Greyhounds.
 She was named MAAC Player of the Year in 2012 and helped the Greyhounds to a MAAC Championship and Women's NCAA tournament.

-Professional career
+Club career

 D.C.
 United

 Haračić started her professional career with D.C.
 United Women between 2011 and 2012 where she would make 7 appearances during that time.
 When the D.C.
 United Women rebranded as the Washington Spirit in 2013 to compete in the newly formed NWSL, Haračić stayed with the organization as the starting keeper for the Reserves playing all 12 matches and posting a 0.580 goals against average.